 This activity allows the user to enter a set of data, plot the data on a coordinate grid, and determine the equation for a line of best fit.

-Check the Remove Points box and click on any point to remove it, or remove the coordinates of that point from the text box.
-Check the Move Points box and click‑and‑drag any point to change its location, or change the coordinates of that point.
+Check the Remove Points box and click on any point to remove it.
+You can also click‑and‑drag any point to change its location.

 Check the Computer Fit box to see a linear approximation of this data.
 The correlation coefficient (r) indicates how well the line approximates the data.
 If |r| = 1, the line is a perfect fit to the data; if |r| = 0, the line does not fit the data at all.
 In general, the closer |r| is to 1, the better the fit.